Contemplative Practice – Centering at UUMAN

 The opening words to our weekly gatherings tells you a lot about this group: “Welcome everyone once again to the centering circle, where we come together to trod those ancient paths wrought before us by mystics and madman, priestesses and saints……..to enter that mystical silence and touch the divine.” *

-We gather almost every Saturday morning at 9:30 a.m. until about 11:00 a.m.
-We begin with approximately 45 minutes of practice which, among other things, includes a short reading, a simple a Capella hymn and thirty minutes of silent meditation.
-This is followed by a brief check in, a short topical reading, and a free flowing discussion of the reading.
-The meeting usually ends by 11:00 a.m. or shortly thereafter.
-At that point, some go home or off to do their Saturday errands, while others may choose to go to brunch for some extended fellowship time.
+We gather almost every Saturday morning at 9:30 until about 11:15 to 11:30 a.m.
+We begin with approximately 45 minutes of practice which, among other things, includes a chalice lighting, a short reading, a simple a Capella hymn and thirty minutes of silent meditation.
+We follow this with a chance for everyone who wants to do so to check in briefly, and then we have an inspirational reading, followed by some free flowing discussion.
+At the conclusion of the meeting, some go home or off to do their Saturday errands, while others may choose to go to brunch for some extended fellowship time.

 * Opening words by Colin Decker